gowthamrao/pyDocumentChunker/DOCUMENTATION.md

 ### 1.1 Purpose (FRD 1.1)

-The **Advanced Text Segmentation** package is a specialized Python library designed to be a foundational component in modern Natural Language Processing (NLP) and Retrieval-Augmented Generation (RAG) systems.
+The **pyDocumentChunker** package is a specialized Python library designed to be a foundational component in modern Natural Language Processing (NLP) and Retrieval-Augmented Generation (RAG) systems.
 Its primary purpose is to ingest large, unstructured, or semi-structured documents and intelligently divide them into smaller, more manageable segments, or "chunks."

 ### 1.2 Objectives (FRD 1.2)